workflowhub-eu/about/index.md

 <details>
 <summary>COVID-19 BioHackathon (2020-04-05 / 2020-04-11)</summary>

-Workflow Hub was one of the topics at the [Virtual COVID-19 BioHackathon](https://github.com/virtual-biohackathons/covid-19-bh20/), attracting more than 30 developers.
+WorkflowHub was one of the topics at the [Virtual COVID-19 BioHackathon](https://github.com/virtual-biohackathons/covid-19-bh20/), attracting more than 30 developers.
 The participants also collaborated with the _Workflows_ and _FAIR Data_ topics.

-Thanks to the collaborative effort the Workflow Hub could be launched early at <https://covid19.workflowhub.eu/> in a "pre-beta" stage.
+Thanks to the collaborative effort the WorkflowHub could be launched early at <https://covid19.workflowhub.eu/> in a "pre-beta" stage.
 The COVID-19 workflows registered at the hackathon now appear as part of <https://workflowhub.eu/>

 More:
  * [ELIXIR: Hacking the pandemic](https://elixir-europe.org/news/hacking-pandemic>)